-Well, we’re going to examine their night behavior in this article, so be sure to put your Guinea pig in your lap and read it out loud, so he can learn something new about himself.
+Well, we’re going to examine their night behavior in this article, so be sure to put your guinea pig in your lap and read it out loud, so he can learn something new about himself.
+Let’s start!

 While most nocturnal animals have their senses adapted to night time, some are functioning well in both conditions.
 The number one animal that can do both is a cat.
-They can successfully hunt during the day and during the night.
+They can successfully hunt during both the day and during the night.

 It’s not strange that many nocturnal animals are actually the most dangerous creatures in the wilderness.
-Since there are less nocturnal than diurnal animals, the first ones have a drastic advantage at night.
+Since in number there are less nocturnal than diurnal animals, the first ones have a drastic advantage at night.

 Having in mind that most animals sleep during the night, nocturnal animals can freely exploit their predator instincts.